honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

 #### Modules

-First, check to see if there is an existing module with the same theme.
+First, check to see if there is an existing module with the same focus.

 See [`examples/module.js`](https://github.com/honestbleeps/Reddit-Enhancement-Suite/blob/master/examples/module.js) for an example.

 Create a new `.js` file in `lib/modules`.
 It will automatically be loaded when the build script is restarted.

-All user-visible text in modules must be translated.
+All user-visible text must be translated.
 See the [locales README](/locales/locales/README.md) for details.

 #### Media hosts